 - Using data to inform decisions

 NACUBO’s professional development programs are designed to deliver the skills, concepts, and best practices for success to individuals in the business of higher education.
 The following course information is provided to help you determine the best learning experience to meet your needs

 RECEIVE 10.5 CPE CREDITS

-Participants will be awarded up to 10.5 CPE credits for this group live event.
+Participants will be awarded up to 11.5 CPE credits for this group live event.
 CPE credits can be earned in the following categories: Management Services, Finance, and Specialized Knowledge.
 The course level is intermediate to advanced.

 NACUBO is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website www.nasbaregistry.org.

 Rates guaranteed until: 8/18/2018 (subject to availability)

 Come early on Sunday and for an exclusive tour of Carnegie Mellon University (CMU).
 A private, global research university, Carnegie Mellon stands among the world's most renowned educational institutions and strives to have a transformative impact on society through continual innovation in education, research, creativity, and entrepreneurship.
 CMU is at the leading edge of human progress, doing the work that matters using world-leading digital technologies across business, engineering, the sciences, the humanities, and the arts.